Alle Infos zum AirTag 2: Erscheinungsdatum, Features und mehr

 A significant technical innovation that will differentiate the AirTag 2 from its predecessor is the integration of an improved Ultra Wideband (UWB) chip.
 This technology promises to significantly increase the precision and efficiency of the device.

-Apple plans to integrate a second ultra wideband chip, the so-called U2 chip, into the AirTag 2.
-This chip is also installed in the latest iPhone 15 models and brings several advantages that will benefit users.
+Apple plans to integrate a second Ultra Wideband chip, the so-called U2 chip, into the AirTag 2.
+This chip will also be used in the latest iPhone 15 models and brings several advantages that will benefit users.

 Advantages of the U2 chip